KAUAI 6 Days

 DAYS 2 - 5

-• Take a day cruise up the breathtaking Na Pali coastline.
-Absolutely spectacular !
+Take a day cruise up the breathtaking Na Pali coastline.
+It’s spectacular *!

 IMPORTANT ENTRANCE CHANGES AT “NA PALI COAST”

-• Visitors that choose to walk-in, bike-in, or arrange private drop-off (friend, Uber, Lyft) are still REQUIRED to make an online reservation to enter the park.
+Visitors who choose to walk-in, bike-in, or arrange private drop-off (friend, Uber, Lyft) are still REQUIRED to make an online reservation to enter the park.

-• If you planning on camping, a valid Camping Permit for Nāpali Coast State Wilderness Park is required separately.
+If you are planning on camping, a valid Camping Permit for Nāpali Coast State Wilderness Park is required separately.

 RESERVATIONS are available for purchase UP TO 30 DAYS in advance.

-• If parking is full, North Shore Shuttle service from Princeville will also be available. <Learn more>
+If parking is full, the North Shore Shuttle service from Princeville will also be available. <Learn more>

 Koke State Park: